CONTROVERSY! FIRE AND BRIMSTONE! TAR & FEATHER HIM!

 If you've never heard the story, let us gather our sustenance and drinks, quell the mirth, and sit by the fire...and I shall regale you with a tale of old.
 There used to be an organization called Voice Bank.
 They started in 1998 and were pretty much the leader in terms of online connection points for voiceover artists and voice casting agents, both for startup talent as well as famous actors.
 They had lots of contributors and community members spanning video production companies, ad agencies, etc..
 In August of 2017 VDC bought the rights to VoiceBank, and that’s where things went south for many folks.
 Tom Dheere also has an excellent article on this, as does J. Michael Collins.
 It truly frightened Miss Muffett away...and a lot of her cohorts

-However, all that being said, my job in this is not to write an exposé or to rehash an all-too-familiar scandal.
+However, all that being said, my job in this is not to write an exposé, to rehash an all-too-familiar scandal, or to drag through the mud.
 My goal in this blog is to present vision and to promote possibilities.

 What if, in the voiceover community, we took a step back, took a deep breath, and fully realized that VDC, like anything on the internet, and - yea verily -like the Internet itself, was a tool to be used wisely?
 It’s not going away.
 So what if instead of attacking those who are a part of it – we affirmed and built up, and encouraged?
 There is still a fair amount of vitriol directed at those still active on VDC, and such vitriol often recirculates, like sludge, amongst the various Facebook voiceover groups.
 Oil must keep rising to the top, I guess.
 Some comments are even cutthroat.
 On top of that, some agents won’t even consider you if you’re active on VDC.
 I don't share the same vitriol.
 The only vitriol I feel is towards sites like Fiverr, JustSaySpots, The Voice Realm, Cheapvoiceovers, etc..